 As reviewed earlier, the goal of a TSG or combination device is to decrease the perceived strength of the tinnitus signal by partially "covering up" the tinnitus with the noise generated by the device.
-This way, the tinnitus gets filtered out at the sub-cortical level, just like unimportant daily sounds like the humming of a fridge.
+This way, the tinnitus gets filtered out, just like unimportant daily sounds like the humming of a fridge.
 When tinnitus sounds get filtered out rather than escalated, it is known as habituation.